rumezaa/audibly/README.md

 Language models are automatically downloaded on first use.
 Models are stored locally and reused for subsequent sessions.

-## Troubleshooting

-### "tkinter is not available" Error
-- Ensure you're using a Python version with tkinter support
-- On macOS, you may need to install tkinter: `brew install python-tk@3.12`
-- Or use a different Python version: `python3 main.py`

-### "ASL translation stopped with an error"
-- Check the terminal/console where you ran `main.py` for detailed error messages
-- Ensure `wlasl_demo.keras` and `actions.json` are in the project root directory
-- Verify your webcam is connected and accessible
-- Check that all dependencies are installed: `pip install -r requirements.txt`

-### Virtual Camera Not Working
-- Ensure `pyvirtualcam` is installed: `pip install pyvirtualcam`
-- On macOS, you may need to grant camera permissions to your terminal/Python
-- Try restarting your video conferencing application after starting Audibly

-### Model Files Missing
-- Ensure `wlasl_demo.keras` is in the project root
-- Ensure `actions.json` is in the project root
-- Check that file paths in `asl.py` are correct

 ## Development

 ### Training Custom Sign Language Models